-Prior to building his own, Turkeimer had been importing Hildebrand & Wolfmuller motorcycles since 1894, and manufactured Otav motorcycles and cyclecars before WWI.
+Prior to building his own machines, Turkeimer had been importing Hildebrand & Wolfmuller motorcycles since 1894, and manufactured Otav motorcycles and cyclecars before WWI.

-It appears there may have been an association with the French Stella marque.
+It appears there may have been an association with the Stella marque of France.

 Alberico Seiling was Italy's general representative for Max Turkheimer.
 Francesco Vincenzo Lanfrachi of Florence worked with Turkheimer before creating his own business in 1913, and later created FVL motorcycles.